Skip to content

 Create workspaces

-Workspaces give you a secure space to collaborate with teammates or external partners.
-Creating a workspace is a two-phase process: first define workspace details, then set policies that govern job execution.
+Creating a workspace is a two-step process: first define workspace details, then set policies that govern job execution.

 Define workspace details